open-cluster-management-io/ocm/README.md

 1. Run `make deploy-work-agent`

+2. To clean the environment, run `make clean-work-agent`

 ## Security Response

 If you've found a security issue that you'd like to disclose confidentially please contact Red Hat's Product Security team.
 Details at https://access.redhat.com/security/team/contact